TJBRocker/SQL-Portfolio/8 Week SQL Challenge/Case Study #3 - Foodie-Fi/Solution.md

 ### 11. How many customers downgraded from a pro monthly to a basic monthly plan in 2020?

+this problem was similar to Q6 and the I was able to use that intuition to complete.

 ````sql
 WITH plan_analysis
 AS(